You are here:

-The Cuyahoga County Sheriff’s Office has a zero tolerance policy toward all forms of sexual abuse and sexual harassment.
-It is the policy of the Cuyahoga County Sheriff’s Office to provide a safe, humane and appropriately secure environment, free from the threat of sexual abuse and sexual harassment for all inmates, by maintaining a program of prevention, detection, response, investigation and tracking.
-Any inmate who has been the victim of an act of sexual abuse or sexual harassment shall be monitored to prevent any further harm.
+The Cuyahoga County Sheriff’s Department, Corrections Center will provide a safe, humane and appropriately secure environment, with zero-tolerance of sexual abuse and sexual harassment for all inmates, by maintaining a program of prevention, detection, response, investigation and tracking.
+Any inmate that has been the victim of sexual abuse or sexual harassment will be monitored to prevent any further harm.
 Special attention will be paid to jail placement and a specific treatment plan will be developed for the victim of an act of sexual abuse.

 Inmates experiencing incidents of sexual abuse or sexual harassment are provided multiple means of making a report.
 To allow for the quickest response, inmates are encouraged to verbally report to any staff member immediately.
 Inmates may file written grievances by submitting an Inmate Request Form (kite), or by mailing a letter to the Sheriff at P.O.
 Box 5600 Cleveland, Ohio 44113.
 Reports may also be made by telephone (toll-free) to Cleveland Rape Crisis Center at (216) 619-6192.

 Non-inmates (third-parties) may report incidents of sexual abuse or sexual harassment of an inmate confined in the Corrections Center by contacting the Warden’s Office at (216) 443-6125, Monday through Friday between 8:00am and 4:00pm.
 At other times contact should be made by calling (216) 443-6155.
 Click here for the corrections center policy and Procedures for Reporting Inmate Sexual Harassment-Assault.